streamr-dev/network/README.md

 Here are some quick examples.
 More detailed examples for the browser and node.js can be found [here](https://github.com/streamr-dev/streamr-client/tree/master/examples).

+If you don't have an Ethereum account you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.

 #### Creating a StreamrClient instance

 ```javascript